 One of the biggest determining factors that an applicant is going to look at when considering long-term care insurance is the cost.
 You’ll need to know how much you’ll pay to determine if these policies are worth the cost of the coverage.
 Several different factors are going to impact how much you’ll pay for long-term care policies.

-The major aspect that the insurance company is going to use is your age.
+Your age will be the biggest factor in what your policy will cost.
 The older that you are when you apply for the additional coverage, the more that they are going to charge you for your long-term policy.
 The logic behind that is simple, the older that you are, the more likely that you’re going to need to use the insurance policy sooner.
 If you’re younger, the company expects to get many years of premiums before you ever need to cash out on the insurance plan.
 Of course other factors play a role in the amount of premium you would pay as well, such as if you are seeking insurance coverage and you are a smoker, this could almost double your premium rate.
 Or if your health is at a point where you could no longer pass the medical exam and you have to take the alternative route of a no medical exam life insurance policy, this will cause the premium to increase as well.

 Another significant factor that is used to calculate premiums is the amount of coverage that you want for your policy.
 There are two main categories for your plan, the amount that the policy will pay every day and the number of years that the plan will pay for.
 Obviously, the larger your policy size, the more that you’re going to have to pay every month for your plan.